lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 ## Institutional Diversity, Values, Productivity, Sustainability, STEM, Project Scales, Models and Proxies for "Culture"

-## data logic time and coordination
+## Data, Logic, Time, and Coordination
 - time in databases

 ## Testing for system collapse